Skip to content

 Ad

-Computer Graphics PDF free DownloadDownload
+Computer Graphics PDF Free DownloadDownload

 The light emitted by the phosphor fades very rapidly.
 To keep the phosphor glowing and to maintain the screen picture, the electron beam is repeatedly directed back to the same point very quickly.